 to the heavy drops spattering my pillow.

-While I drank my first coffee at ten,
+While I drank my first coffee at eleven

 a rainbow hung between the stove and fridge

-and the dark clouds pulled back to the corners.
+and the dark clouds retreated to the corners.

-but they keep it hidden as the rain returns.
+but they stay silent as the rain returns.